-The Board categorizes particulates that are insoluble or poorly soluble in water and do not cause toxic effects other than by inflammation or the mechanism of "lung overload". as "nuisance dusts".
+The Board categorizes particulates that are insoluble or poorly soluble in water and do not cause toxic effects other than by inflammation or the mechanism of "lung overload", as "nuisance dusts".

-A "nuisance dust" will have an exposure limit or TLV of 10 mg/m3 for total particulate.
+A "nuisance dust" will have an exposure limit or TLV of 10 mg/m for total particulate.
 It is recognized that the respirable fraction of "nuisance dusts" may also be measured.
-The equivalent exposure limit for respirable particulate is 3 mg/m3.
-Respirable particulate refers to the fraction of inhaled dust that is capable of passing through the upper respiratory tract to the gas exchange region of the lung.
+The equivalent exposure limit for respirable particulate is 3 mg/m.
+Respirable particulate refers to the fraction of inhaled dust that is capable of passing through the

+(N) = the 8-hour TWA listed in the Table is for the total dust.
+The substance also has an 8-hour TWA of 3 mg/m for the respirable fraction upper respiratory tract to the gas exchange region of the lung.
 Total particulate refers to a wide range of particle sizes capable of being deposited in the various regions of the respiratory tract.